smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 {: #4g-scone title="SCONE Integration with Vido Policy in 4G N/W"}

 # SCONE Signal Applicability for the mobile networks

+TODO: need to be descripting than simple bullets. also within the authors we need to be clear what we mean by applicablity and manageablity.

 - Client-application endpoint MUST initiate a SCONE HINT to assist network element with flow detection for any SCONE compliant application traffic.